01mf02/jq-lang-spec/values.md

 such that every arithmetic operation $\arith$ returns a value result, i.e.
 $\arith: \valt \to \valt \to \resultt\, \valt$.
 That means that every arithmetic operation can fail.
-Definitions of the arithmetic operators for JSON values are given in @sec:arithmetic.

 The value type must also provide Boolean operations
 $\{<, \leq, >, \geq, \iseq, \neq\}$, where
 $l \iseq r$ returns whether $l$ equals $r$, and
 $l \neq r$ returns its negation.
 Each of these Boolean operations is of type $\valt \to \valt \to \valt$.
-The order on JSON values is defined in @sec:json-order.

 We assume the existence of several functions: